instagram

 Investigate

-Periodic models have the basic form:
+Periodic models for sin and cos relationships have the basic form:

 f(x) = a sin(b(x - h)) + k OR g(x) = a cos(b(x - h)) + k